myousefi/bitter-lesson-cvpr/README.md

 @inproceedings{yousefi-collins-2024-learning,
-    title = "Learning the Bitter Lesson: Empirical Evidence from 20 Years of {CVPR} Proceedings", author = "Yousefi, Mojtaba  and       Collins, Jack", editor = "Peled-Cohen, Lotem  and       Calderon, Nitay  and       Lissak, Shir  and       Reichart, Roi", booktitle = "Proceedings of the 1st Workshop on NLP for Science (NLP4Science)", month = nov,
+    title = "Learning the Bitter Lesson: Empirical Evidence from 20 Years of {CVPR} Proceedings", author = "Yousefi, Mojtaba  and       Collins, Jack", editor = "Peled-Cohen, Lotem  and       Nitay, Calderon  and       Lissak, Shir  and       Reichart, Roi", booktitle = "Proceedings of the 1st Workshop on NLP for Science (NLP4Science)", month = nov,
     year = "2024",